The Breastfeeding Stories We Don’t Tell (And Why We Should)

 We’re told that breastfeeding is natural.
 As if our bodies should simply know what to do, as if struggle indicates failure rather than the complex reality of what breastfeeding actually is.

 The statistics tell a different story.
 Studies consistently show that breastfeeding difficulties are incredibly common.
 Problems with latching, painful or cracked nipples, mastitis, low milk supply, tongue tie.
 These aren’t rare complications.
-They’re experiences shared by countless mothers.
+They are experiences shared by countless mothers.
 Yet somehow, we still carry these difficulties in silence, each of us believing we’re alone in our struggle.

 The UK has one of the lowest breastfeeding rates in the world.
 While 81% of mothers start breastfeeding (from the 2010 Infant Feeding Survey, which is the last UK-wide survey), only around 1% exclusively breastfeed to six months as the World Health Organisation recommends.
 These aren’t just numbers.
 They’re stories.
 They’re the mother with cracked, bleeding nipples who was told it was just baby blues.
-The woman with undiagnosed tongue tie whose baby couldn’t latch.
+The woman with an undiagnosed tongue tie whose baby couldn’t latch.
 The mother whose milk didn’t come in as expected, who felt her body had betrayed her.

 These are breastfeeding challenges that deserve to be spoken about, not hidden away.